Protocol Specification

 Perception Is Deeply Conditioned

 Decades of financial scams have conditioned people to dismiss anything that sounds "too good to be true."
 This instinct is rational and healthy.
 GX must overcome a higher credibility bar than systems that charge for access.
-Our response is this document: radical transparency, publishing our own weaknesses, inviting scrutiny, providing specific verifiable numbers rather than abstract claims.
+Our response is twofold: radical transparency in this document, and a working system whose claims can be checked against running code rather than taken on trust.
 Self-assessment, however honest, cannot provide the same credibility as independent expert review.
 We actively seek and welcome rigorous external analysis.

 Data Sovereignty Requires Architecture, Not Diplomacy